paulonova/Wordpress-Docker/README.md

 2 - Run docker compose up -d

 - It will install the latest wordpress and all docker dependencies include Phpmyadmin as database

+3 - PHP myadmin: Once done, open http://localhost:8080/, and you’ll be able to see the phpMyAdmin interface along with your WordPress database.